Debate: Lincoln–Douglas debating

 Though established as an alternative to policy debate, there has been a strong movement to embrace certain techniques that originated in policy debate.
-Traditional L-D debate attempts to be free of policy debate "jargon".
+Traditional LD debate attempts to be free of policy debate "jargon".
 Lincoln-Douglas speeches can range in speed from a conversational pace to well over 300 words per minute.
-This technique of fast-talking is often called spreading, and is also prevalent in policy debates.
+This technique of fast-talking is often called spreading and is also prevalent in policy debates.

 Mace debating

 The Mace debating style is prominent in Britain and Ireland at the school level and is composed of two teams of two people, debating a motion, which one team will propose, and the other will oppose.

 Each speaker will make a seven-minute speech in the order; 1st Proposition, 1st Opposition, 2nd Proposition, 2nd Opposition.
 After the first minute of each speech, members of the opposing team may request a 'point of information' (POI).
 If the speaker accepts, they are permitted to ask a question.
-POI's are used to attack a speaker on a weak point or to argue against something the speaker said.
+POIs are used to attack a speaker on a weak point or to argue against something the speaker said.
 After all four debaters have spoken, the debate will be opened to the floor, in which members of the audience will question the teams.
 Finally, one speaker from each team will speak for 4 minutes.
-In these summary speeches, the speaker will answer the questions posed by the floor and opposition, before summarizing their own key points.
-The MACE format of debate is designed to be beginner-friendly and to prepare students for BP Parliamentary debate (which it is modeled off).
+In these summary speeches, the speaker will answer the questions posed by the floor and opposition, before summarizing their key points.
+The Mace format of the debate is designed to be beginner-friendly and to prepare students for British Parliamentary style debate (which it is modeled on).